 India's GDP grew at 6.8% annually since 2014, yet formal employment declined, the top 1% now holds more wealth than during British colonial rule, and democratic institutions have eroded by every international measure.
 This independent, data-driven research examines what the headline numbers hide — with interactive charts, downloadable datasets, and three novel indices you won't find anywhere else.
+Data updated through June 2026.

 Why This Research Matters